Indoor Air Quality for Safe, Comfortable Spaces

 Common Questions About Indoor Air Quality

-What is the difference between IAQ and IEQ?
+What Is the Difference Between IAQ and IEQ?

 IAQ, or Indoor Air Quality, is the assessment of the air inside a building and the effects the air quality might have on building occupants.
 For example, IAQ considers breathable air factors like dust, particulate matter, carbon monoxide, carbon dioxide, ozone, and VOCs.